Lung Disease

 Examples of lung tissue disease include:

-- Emphysema weakens the lung tissue, causing the walls of the alveoli (air sacs) to break down and block airflow.
+- Emphysema weakens the lung tissue, causing the walls of the alveoli (air sacs) to break down.
+This means you won’t get enough air.

-- Lung cancer weakens lung tissue as cancerous cells grow out of control and develop tumors.
+- Lung cancer weakens lung tissue as cancerous cells grow out of control and develop into tumors.

 Did you develop a lung disease from exposure to asbestos or silica?
-Contact us today to see how we can help you get the financial assistance you need to cover medical expenses.
+We can help you get compensation to cover treatment costs.
+Contact us today.

 Lung Diseases That Affect Circulation